deanwampler/programming-scala-book-code-examples/README.md

 ## Required and Optional Tools

-To build and run the examples, all you need is a recent version of the the JDK and [`sbt`](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html).
-When you run `sbt`, it will bootstrap itself with the correct version of its jar file, Scala, and project dependencies, which are specified in the `build.sbt` file in the root directory and other build files in the `project` directory.
+To build and run the examples, all you need is a recent version of the the Java SDK and [`sbt`](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html).
+When you run `sbt`, it will bootstrap itself with the correct version of itself, Scala, and project dependencies, which are specified in the `build.sbt` file in the root directory and other build files in the `project` directory.

 Follow these [`sbt` installation instructions](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html).

 If you want to install Scala separately and Scala's *Scaladocs*, go to the [scala-lang.org _Getting Started_ guide](https://docs.scala-lang.org/scala3/getting-started.html) for details.
 However, this isn't required.

-If you want to play with the Spark example, `src/script/scala-2/progscala3/bigdata/SparkWordCount.scala`, you'll need to download a Spark distribution from https://spark.apache.org.
-Assuming that `$SPARK_HOME` refers to the root directory of your Spark installation, run the following command in the root directory of this project:
+If you want to play with the Spark example, `src/script/scala-2/progscala3/bigdata/SparkWordCount.scala`, you'll need to download a Spark distribution from [spark.apache.org](https://spark.apache.org).
+Assuming that `$SPARK_HOME` refers to the root directory of your Spark installation, run the following command in the root directory of this repo to start the Scala REPL with Spark enabled:

 ```shell
 $ $SPARK_HOME/bin/spark-shell